 - Tape the chipboard down to a purple mat, and make sure that you position it with the 11-inch side going across, and the 12-inch side going down, so that the star wheels won’t run over it at all.
 This could jam the machine.

 - You will need to check your cuts before the machine finishes all passes.
-Most chipboard projects are getting set at about 20 passes, but most people find their cuts have completed by about 12-14 passes.
+Most chipboard projects are getting set at about 20 passes, but most people find their cuts have completed by about 10-14 passes.
 Mine finished at 8!
-So don’t set your machine to cut with the knife blade and then walk away.
-You may come back to find that it’s cut clear through your mat. **How to check: pause the cut and lift up part of the chipboard, or use a weeding tool to try to remove an inside cut to see if it releases cleanly.
+So don’t set your machine to cut with the knife blade and then walk away. **How to check: pause the cut and lift up part of the chipboard, or use a weeding tool to try to remove an inside cut to see if it releases cleanly.
 If it does, you can eject the mat.
 If not, let it do another pass or two and check again.

 - Sometimes a corner or small piece may be not quite cut through.
-Use a knife tool to carefully trim and release the last part of the design.
+Use the TruControl Knife to carefully trim and release the last part of the design.

 So there are my recommendations for cutting chipboard with the Cricut Maker.
 This project can also be made with basswood.
 Then you could paint it or stain it, and it would look really cool.